-The human body naturally reacts to sexual stimulation.
-Consensual and non-consensual.

-Abusers therefore stimulate children sexually and sometimes state to the child that if it feels 'nice' they must be enjoying it.
+The human body naturally Abusers therefore stimulate Resulting in survivors reacts to sexual stimulation. children sexually and believing the lie that if their Consensual and non- sometimes state to the child bodies reacted to the consensual. that if it feels 'nice' they stimulations they must have must be enjoying it. enjoyed the abuse.